 Develop Your Dressage Horse's Topline: Written by Sue Blinks, this is an older article that just keeps on giving.
 Very detailed information about the aids for developing your horse's topline, and discusses the various components including conformation, age and temperament.
 A must-read.

 The Pain That Is Back Pain, Part I: Everything you've always wanted to know about the horse's back (well, almost), written in clear and easy to understand terms, written by veterinarian Dr. David Ramey.

 The Pain That Is Back Pain, Part II: More information on diagnosis and treatment of back pain in horses.

 Training Video of Ambolas and Legolas: This video is part of a series presented by dressage trainer, Will Faerber.
 Real horses ridden by real riders in real time, with real problems.
 It's like you're standing beside him while he teaches.

-Plus, if you're still looking for more reading, here are some of the top Horse Listening posts from this summer.
+Plus, if you're still looking for more reading, here are some of the top 5 Horse Listening posts from the past three months.